onefoursix/streamsets_job_metrics_to_snowflake/README.md

 Set a Snowflake Connection in the Snowflake Destination as well as all required Snowflake properties (warehouse, database, schema, table name, etc...).
 I'll use the table name <code>STREAMSETS_JOB_METRICS</code>

-The Snowflake Destination has <code>Table Auto Create</code> and <code>Data Drift Enabled</code> enabled, and has a composite primary-key set for the target table on the ID and RUNCOUNT columns, like this:
+The Snowflake Destination has <code>Table Auto Create</code> and <code>Data Drift Enabled</code> enabled, and has a composite primary-key set for the target table on the ID and RUNCOUNT columns to support CDC(merge) like this:

 <img src="images/pk.png" alt="pk" width="600"/>